Textile resources for preschool and home

 Repeat this with the remaining sheets of card.

-Take up the pre measured and cut interfacing strip and
+Take up the pre measured 2cm interfacing strip and

 lay it on a hard flat surface.

-With the hot glue gun lay on a generous amount of glue
+With the hot glue gun, lay on a generous amount of

-Gather up the whole ruff length and stand it up - onto
+Gather up the whole ruff length and stand it up - on

 Whilst you have time re position the folds as necessary